Drake of the 99 Dragons: Development

 Drake of the 99 Dragons was created by Idol FX, a Stockholm-based development studio formed in 1999 by Stefan Ljungqvist, Johan Sjöberg and Marcus Thorell.
 The developers stated the design of the game was inspired by an imagined fusion between the work of Hong Kong film director John Woo and Batman: The Animated Series artist and animator Bruce Timm.
 Cel shading and reflection mapping techniques were combined in a method described by the developers as "rim light shading" to achieve a cartoonlike visual presentation.

-Drake of the 99 Dragons (then titled simply Drake) was previewed to reviewers in March 2003, and announced and showcased by Majesco Entertainment at E3 in May and San Diego Comic-Con in July.
+Drake of the 99 Dragons (then titled simply Drake) was previewed to reviewers in March 2003, and announced and showcased by Majesco at E3 in May and San Diego Comic-Con in July.
 Andrew Bado, a quality assurance tester for the game, stated that beta testing began in June, although parts of the game were "obviously unfinished", with development ending in October.
 Pre-release reviews of Drake were generally positive.
 Sam Parker of GameSpot noted the game's "colorful" premise and expected the game to be "as over-the-top as it is stylish", with Brad Shoemaker praising a preview of the game for being "colorful, larger than life, and generally consistent with the comic book feel of the game", and "shaping up to be a pretty solid and stylish action game".
 Aaron Boulding of IGN praised the game's "spectacular looking" action scenes, comparing the "intuitive" use of time-slowing and wall running abilities to The Matrix.
 A comic book was developed as a tie-in with the release of the game.

-On March 6, 2018, Majesco Entertainment re-released the Windows version on Steam.
+On March 6, 2018, Majesco re-released the Windows version on Steam.